 Getting married and getting divorced both create massive changes to the way that you may want to handle your estate in the future.
 You’ll need to remove your ex and add your new spouse.

 If you have an unmarried partner you wish to see cared for, then you can include them in your estate plan, even if you never get legally married.
-But you will have to take special steps to make it happen.
+However, you will have to take specific steps to make it happen.

 Major Financial Changes

 Have you started a business that took off?
 Did you experience a major windfall?
 Did you purchase a house or buy a second property?
-Have you created a piece of intellectual property, like a software program or a creative work, that is now generating an income?
+Have you created a piece of intellectual property, such as a software program or a creative work, that is now generating an income?

 Adding any complexity to your financial situation should prompt you to sit down with an estate planning attorney.